Blog post

 }

-S1128: Unnecessary Imports should be removed was raised on this code in SonarQube 8.9 LTS.
-This issue is no longer raised in SonarQube 9.9 LTS, owing to the greater precision offered by the UnusedImport compiler warning.
+S1128: Unnecessary Imports should be removed was raised on this code in SonarQube Server 8.9 LTS.
+This issue is no longer raised in SonarQube Server 9.9 LTS, owing to the greater precision offered by the UnusedImport compiler warning.

 These other rules were also migrated to ECJ compiler warnings:

-Not counting all the increased precision introduced incidentally by other updates to our analysis engine, there were also over 100 specific false-postives and false-negatives that were addressed in SonarQube 9.9 LTS!
+Not counting all the increased precision introduced incidentally by other updates to our analysis engine, there were also over 100 specific false-postives and false-negatives that were addressed in SonarQube Server 9.9 LTS!

 New Rules